julianfigueroaGL/gorilla-cast-docs/docs/lifecycle/components/components.md

 ## Component Composition

-There are multiple approaches (basic and advanced) to create components, but almost all of them share the are build using the following concepts:
+There are multiple approaches (basic and advanced) to create components, but all of them share some common logic around building vuejs components.
+Here are the key concepts:

 ### Data

-The data is a very useful option in components that allow us to define internal information which will be part of the component's main functionaility.
+The `data` property is a very useful option in components that allow us to define internal information which will be part of the component's main functionaility.
 It's important to note that data is a function that returns an object, and every single position of the object will represent a data variable.

 ```javascript
 data: function () {